Sayfo: Preparations for war

 Mar Shimun learned about the massacre of Assyrians in lowland areas, and believed that the highland tribes would be next.
 Via Agha Petros, an Assyrian interpreter for the Russian consulate in Urmia, he contacted the Russian authorities.
 Shimun traveled to Bashkale to meet Mehmed Shefik Bey, an Ottoman official sent from Mardin to win over the Assyrians for the Ottoman cause, in December 1914.
 Shefik promised protection and money in exchange for a written promise that the Assyrians would not side with Russia or permit their tribes to take up arms against the Ottoman government.
 The tribal chiefs considered the offer, but rejected it.

 In January 1915, Kurds blocked the route from Qudshanis to the Assyrian tribes.
 The patriarch's sister, Surma D'Bait Mar Shimun, left Qudshanis the following month with 300 men.
 Early in 1915, the tribes of Hakkari were preparing to defend themselves from a large-scale attack; they decided to send women and children to the area around Chamba in Upper Tyari, leaving only combatants behind.

 On 10 May, the Assyrian tribes met and declared war (or a general mobilization) against the Ottoman Empire.
 In June, Mar Shimun traveled to Persia to ask for Russian support.
-He met with General Fyodor Chernozubov in Moyanjik (in the Salmas valley), who promised support.
+He met with General Fyodor Chernozubov in the Salmas valley, who promised support.
 The patriarch and Agha Petros also met Russian consul Basil Nikitin in Salmas shortly before 21 June, but the promised Russian help never materialized.